 Every so often the idea of squatting more often than once a week makes the rounds.
-Just within the last year Tony Gentilcore wrote a great article called Squat 4 Times Per Week Experiment, Matt Perryman wrote a fantastic book I think you should read called Squat Every Day, and of course the Jon Broz mantra of squat every day continues to make the rounds.
+Just within the last year Tony Gentilcore wrote a great article called Squat 4 Times Per Week Experiment, Matt Perryman wrote a fantastic book I think you’d like to read called Squat Every Day, and of course the Jon Broz mantra of squat every day continues to make the rounds.

 Despite the popularity of this idea with squatting, no one wants to touch the topic when it comes to deadlifts.
 Apparently putting a barbell across your back and squatting with it is a more natural movement than picking something up off the floor.
 Doing the former is sure to pack muscle mass on your frame, and doing the latter will guarantee your spine shoots out your ass before you make it to thirsty Thursday.

 On the contrary, I think you can deadlift frequently.
-In fact, if your goals lie in the regions of strength and/or muscularity, I think you should give it deadlifting frequently a shot.
+In fact, if your goals lie in the regions of strength and/or muscularity, I think you might want to give frequently deadlifting a shot.
 To me it’s obvious why you would want to deadlift daily if you could, and in fact I can’t understand why someone wouldn’t want to pull that often.
 But if you’re wondering why you would want to, here are a few reasons:

 - You’re going to get better at deadlifting.
 Practice makes permanent, or perfect, or potential, or whatever depending on who you ask.
 Either way more practice is a good thing, and the more you practice deadlifting the better you will get at it.